 Citizen Film interns are involved in all stages of documentary film production, from development through distribution.
 Upon completion of the program, interns are equipped with a broader understanding of how each task fits into an efficient, high quality documentary film production process.

-SUMMER 2017 INTERNSHIP APPLICATION
+FALL 2017 INTERNSHIP APPLICATION

 “I was beyond thrilled to be paired with Citizen Film through my school’s Journalism Residency program.
 I was excited to gain a thorough introduction to the documentary film world and explore all the different stages of production.
 I didn’t expect to be working with an enormously talented and approachable team, to be consistently expanding my skill set and knowledge base through constant constructive feedback, and to be treated like a full part of the team.
 This was my first internship in the media industry, and I could not have dreamed of a better one.”